László Bogdán: Career

 Bogdán became deputy mayor of Cserdi in 2002, and four years later was elected mayor of Cserdi.
 Inhabited by about 400 people, the village has a majority Roma population.
 In its obituary of him, The Economist wrote that he led a transformation of the village from one with a high crime rate—estimated among the highest in Hungary—and in general disorder to an "orderly" village that could produce more food than it needed.
 This change was known as the "Cserdi miracle".
 Bogdán drew attention for his work on the national and international level, and spoke around the world, including at the United Nations.
 An article published in Society and Economy profiled Cserdi, specifically Bogdán's work in it, describing it as a "seminal" change.

 Some of Bogdán's first actions were to close the village's pub and take protective bars off governmental offices.
 He also created a summer school program and worked to keep girls in school and provide sexual education to avoid teen pregnancies.
 Some of his programs offered computers and bicycles as rewards for attending school.
-In 2013 he established a program known as köcsögmentesités ("asshole elimination") which allowed young people to tour prisons in an attempt to lower crime rates.
+In 2013 he established a program known as köcsögmentesítés ("asshole elimination") which allowed young people to tour prisons in an attempt to lower crime rates.
 The program's name is an offensive reference to the practice of raping of young and weak males in prisons and Bogdán wanted to counterbalance the idea, popular in the local Roma community, that imprisonment was "cool".
 Bogdán also oversaw the construction of a memorial to Roma people killed in the Holocaust in Hungary and constructed a bridge which connected two portions of the town, the Roma and the Hungarians.
 Bogdán was not interested in becoming politically active on the national level.